Home About

 Professional journalists blend in-person, individual instruction and feedback with hands-on reporting experiences to teach students how to tell stories informed by a Biblical foundation in print, online, and on the air.

-WJI participants receive instruction in the craft of storytelling, venture into the community to interview to do pavement-pounding reporting, and learn to report with a biblical lens.
-Instructors share their expertise and experience to help them hone their reporting skills.
-At WJI, students are challenged to get out of their comfort zones and gain confidence in their craft.
+WJI participants receive instruction in the craft of journalism and then apply what they learn by venturing into the community to do pavement-pounding reporting with a biblical lens.
+Instructors share their expertise and experience to help them hone their storytelling and multimedia skills.
+At WJI, students are invited out of their comfort zones and gain the skills and confidence needed to succeed in the field.

 WJI's mission stems from WORLD’s goal to produce sound journalism, grounded in facts and Biblical truth.
 Employees at WORLD hold to The Nicene Creed as the basic creedal statement.
 Our theological understandings suggest several practices: